Scan execution policies

 1. You must specify only one of branches, branch_type, or agents.

-• The GitLab Agent for Kubernetes checks every 30 seconds to see if there is an applicable policy.
+• The GitLab agent for Kubernetes checks every 30 seconds to see if there is an applicable policy.
 When a policy is found, the scans are executed according to the cadence defined.

-• The CRON expression is evaluated using the system-time of the Kubernetes-agent pod.
+• The cron expression is evaluated using the system time of the Kubernetes-agent pod.

 • The cron worker runs on 15 minute intervals and starts any pipelines that were scheduled to run during the previous 15 minutes.
+Therefore, scheduled pipelines may run with an offset of up to 15 minutes.

 agent schema